localz/Spotz3-Android-SDK/README.md

     *The project targets Android 5.1 (API level 22) so check you have this version in your Android SDK.*

   3. Define a spot using the [Spotz console](https://spotz.localz.io).
-Don't forget to add a beacon to your Spot.
-If you don't have a real beacon, don't worry, you can use the Beacon Toolkit app:
+If using Bluetooth Low Energy, don't forget to add a beacon to your Spot.
+If you don't have a real beacon, you can use our Beacon Toolkit app to emulate an iBeacon:

     <a href="https://itunes.apple.com/us/app/beacon-toolkit/id838735159?ls=1&mt=8">
     <img alt="Beacon Toolkit on App Store" width="100" height="33"
          src="http://localz.wpengine.com/wp-content/uploads/2014/03/app-store-300x102.jpg" />
     </a>
-    As Android L now supports peripheral, we will have version of Android Beacon Toolkit sometime soon!
+    As Android L supports BLE peripheral mode, an Android version of our Beacon Toolkit will be released soon.

   4. Insert your Spotz Application ID and Application Key into MainActivity.java - these can be found in the Spotz console under your application.
 Be sure to use the *android* client key: